-Though Gartner’s report does not yet include VisionX, the platform enables users to visually build entire applications without relying on software developers.
+VisionX, as a low-code platform, enables users to visually build entire applications without relying on software developers.
 Applications created with VisionX use Java open- source frameworks only and therefore avoid vendor lock-in.

 VisionX combines the simplicity of low code with the flexibility of Java to allow easy, efficient software development.

 VisionX is well suited both for small operations and as an enterprise application for use by many large teams.
 Development can start small, with just a handful of users, and scale quickly to thousands of concurrent users in an high-availability environment.